-Joyce and Henri Samoutou are the founding directors of the charity New Sight Eye Care, and the 2012 winners of the international Excellence in Ophthalmology Vision award.
+Joyce Samoutou-Wong and Henri Samoutou are the founders of the charity New Sight, which serves the Republic of Congo.
+They are the 2012 joint winners of the international Excellence in Ophthalmology Vision award.

 In 2006, Joyce and Henri relocated from the UK to develop a non-profit eye centre in a missionary hospital in the rainforest of Gabon.
-The eye centre has since become self-sufficient and continues to help around 6000 patients a year.
-In 2012, the couple founded New Sight Eye Care, and together with their three young children, moved to northern Republic of Congo to pioneer its first non-profit eye centre with surgery.
+The eye centre has since become self-sufficient and continues to help around 6,000 patients a year.
+In 2012, the couple founded New Sight, and together with their three young children, moved to northern Republic of Congo to pioneer its first non-profit eye centre with surgery.
 New Sight provides full non-profit eye services including consultations, glasses, medical and surgical treatments, as well as free screening and community eye education in the villages.
 New Sight also empowers the local community by training nurses and support staff.
 In 2016, at the invitation of the local authorities, they embarked on plans to build a dedicated eye hospital in Ouesso, Congo, on a 6-hectare area.
 In 2019, they moved to Ouesso and established their second eye centre in Congo.
-Since then, they have started the country’s first facility to manufacture prescription glasses locally, as well as started the first children’s magazine.
-Construction of the hospital began in 2022 and the eye block is expected to be completed by the end of 2023.
+Since then, they have started the country’s first facility to manufacture prescription glasses locally, as well as providing a free children’s magazine to educate and inform children around the country, currently with 22,000 readers in over 30 schools nationwide.
+Construction of the eye block of the hospital took place from 2022 to 2024, and it is expected to be open by the end of 2025.

 Joyce and Henri are passionate about transforming lives by giving the priceless gift of sight.
-They are also passionate about empowering children locally and internationally through their work with over 30 schools in Congo, as well as the Project Two Front Teeth, which they founded with their children.
-The meaningful work of Joyce and Henri has been featured in the BBC and South China Morning Post, and was the subject of a documentary series by Hong Kong’s Cable TV.
-In 2017, the Samoutous were invited to the Forbes Philanthropy Summit in New York.
+They are also passionate about empowering children locally and internationally through their work with Congo schools, as well as the Project Two Front Teeth, which they founded with their children.
+The meaningful work of Joyce and Henri has been featured in the BBC and South China Morning Post and was the subject of a documentary series by Hong Kong’s Cable TV.
+In 2017 and in 2023, the Samoutous were invited to the Forbes Philanthropy Summit in New York.

 Speaker profile